 A common mistake many companies make when creating their business models is to underestimate the costs of financing the business until it is profitable.
 It is not enough to count the costs of introducing a product.
 A company must keep the business going until its revenues exceed its expenses.

-See also E Commerce Business Model Examples
+See also Business Model Canvas Google

 What Is The Difference Between Business Model And Business Plan?